HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 The default values for the resources are set to achieve a standard performance but they can be increased according to your needs.

-You can find more information about tuning SD Hem chart resource parameters in the [following](/kubernetes/docs/Resources.md) link.
+You can find more information about tuning SD Helm chart resource parameters in the [Resources](/kubernetes/docs/Resources.md) doc.

 Persistent storage is activated in all SD pods that require it by means of a storageclass, the Helm chart values file contain some [values](./sd-helm-chart/values-production.yaml) where the storageClass can be modified.